Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Startup loans.
 Loans for new businesses could be particularly useful to eBay sellers that are new to the game.
 They tend to have less strict eligibility requirements and can come in smaller amounts and terms.
 Be prepared to submit a business plan.

 - Friends and family.
 Borrowing from friends or relatives is a financing option that gives you a little more leeway than a professional lender will allow.
-Just make sure they know what they’re getting into so you don’t damage your relationship.
+But make sure they know what they’re getting into so you don’t damage your relationship.

 Compare top online business lenders